ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 **List of bugs fixed:**
-See below for more info about these specific fixes:
+See below for more info about specific fixes:
 ```
 Uneven terrain / Flatten tool (mod option to disable).
 Key binding certain buildings won't work when pressing the key (Power Switch/Pipe Valve).